Feature: Baggage Forwarding

 Sample Train Fares

 Rail passes are excellent value if you plan ahead.
 There is a huge variety on offer, from the classic, country-wide Japan Rail Pass to a growing number of passes that zero in on specific regions.
-In addition to train travel, many passes also cover bus and ferry routes that may be useful.
+In addition to train travel, some passes also cover bus and ferry routes that may be useful.

 Unless noted otherwise, these passes are only available to foreign passport holders entering Japan on a tourist visa (station staff will check).
 Children between the ages of six and 11 qualify for child fares, while those under six ride for free.